I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 The Beautiful Frites

 The Belgians are not giving up their claim without a fight.
 The country has a petition before the United Nations Educational, Scientific, and Cultural Organization “to endorse the fry as an official icon of Belgian cultural heritage” (BBC).
-And you though the UN didn’t have important issues on its agenda.
+And you thought the UN didn’t have important issues on its agenda.

 Hugues Henry is director of the Brussels Fries Museum (Yes, there is one.
 Open “Every 1st weekend of the month”).
 He tells Salon that frites are “part of our history, our gastronomy, our culture in the widest sense of the word.”